Mitigating Interoperable Medical Device Risk

 Patient Safety and Data Privacy Issues

 Interoperability introduces new challenges regarding patient safety and data privacy.
-For instance, if an interoperable device receives incorrect data from another device, it could potentially lead to wrong diagnoses or inappropriate treatments.
+For instance, if an interoperable device receives incorrect data from another device, it could lead to wrong diagnoses or inappropriate treatments.
 This emphasizes the importance of accurate and reliable data exchange protocols between devices, as any errors or discrepancies can have serious implications for patient care.

 Regulatory Landscape for Interoperable Devices